russellmorley/neural_net_experiments/README.md

 # neural net experiments

-A simple neural net with data to demonstrate learning.
+A simple neural net with data to demonstrate learning and prediction.

 ### Algorithm

 * a sigmoid function as its non-linearity
 * a simple back propagation mechanism to train synaptic weights based on the error weighted by the derivative of the non-linearity.
 Errors for small derivatives make little changes to synaptic weights whereas for large derivatives make larger changes to synaptic weights.

+### Dependencies

+*  numpy
+*  pandas

 ### Usage